sszokoly/sipcounter/README.md

 ### Example ###

-Another example would be to capture the messages on the wire with tshark and print out the top 3 busiest links (most total amount of messages) and the summary.
+Another example would be to capture all SIP messages over TCP on the wire with tshark and pprint the top 3 busiest links (those with the highest total amount of messages) including the summary.

 ```
 import time
 from subprocess import Popen, PIPE
 from sipcounter import SIPCounter

-sipcounter = SIPCounter(name='Localhost')
+sipcounter = SIPCounter(name='Localhost',
+                        sip_filter=set(['INVITE', 'ReINVITE', 'BYE', 'CANCEL', '4', '5', '6']))
 cmd = ['tshark', '-l', '-n', '-i', 'any', 'tcp', '-R', 'sip',
        '-E', 'separator=|', '-T', 'fields',
        '-e', 'ip.src', '-e', 'tcp.srcport',